 Here are my key takeaways from these protein powder coffee experiments:

-- I prefer almond protein powder for its taste and mixability.
+- Of the plant-based options, I prefer almond protein powder for its taste and mixability.

 - I suggest unflavored protein powder because even the natural flavors added to protein powders for use as a shake won't necessarily taste as great with coffee.